felipeagferreira/AI-in-Finance/Bankruptcy Prediction/README.md

 We try and implement certain machine learning models such as Random Forest, Logistic Regression, Gradient Boosting Classifier, Naïve Bayes Classification.
 We mention a step by step process of how we train the machine, test and validate the models with hyper parameter tuning.

+Noting that bankruptcy problems are highly imbalanced with far more observations being non-bankrupt than bankrupt, we use "SMOTE" to deal with the high imbalance problem of the dataset.

 ### Data
 The input and output variables are described below: